harveshvaran/ftp82_laptop/admin/SETUP.md

 Create a "FTP" group and invite all the users from the ftp program.

-Create a project, with shared configuration w/ StationMaster.
-Create a scrum board, fix the swimlanes and filters, and create the epics.
-Give developer access to FTP group.
+Create projects FTPnn and give developer access to the FTP group.